-Further, its development is driven by the community which collaborates for its code through hosting conferences and mailing lists, and provides for its numerous modules.
+Further, its development is driven by the community which collaborates for its code through hosting conferences and mailing lists and provides for its numerous modules.

 Python offers excellent readability and uncluttered simple-to-learn syntax which helps beginners to utilize this programming language.
 The code style guidelines, PEP 8, provide a set of rules to facilitate the formatting of code.
 Additionally, the wide base of users and active developers has resulted in a rich internet resource bank to encourage development and the continued adoption of the language.

-Python has built-in list and dictionary data structures which can be used to construct fast runtime data structures.
+Python has built-in list and dictionary data structures that can be used to construct fast runtime data structures.
 Further, Python also provides the option of dynamic high-level data typing which reduces the length of support code that is needed.

-Python has clean object-oriented design, provides enhanced process control capabilities, and possesses strong integration and text processing capabilities and its own unit testing framework, all of which contribute to the increase in its speed and productivity.
+Python has a clean object-oriented design, provides enhanced process control capabilities, and possesses strong integration and text processing capabilities and its own unit testing framework, all of which contribute to the increase in its speed and productivity.
 Python is considered a viable option for building complex multi-protocol network applications.

 As can be seen from the above-mentioned points, Python offers a number of advantages for software development.
-As upgrading of the language continues, its loyalist base could grow as well.
+As the upgrading of the language continues, its loyalist base could grow as well.

 Automation testing has emerged as an indispensable force to ensure flawless user experiences.
 Explore the 15 best automation testing tools.